curl/everything-curl/protocols-protocols.md

 ## Protocol

-The language used to ask for data to get sent - in either direction - is called **the protocol**.
+The language used to ask for data to get sent—in either direction—is called **the protocol**.
 The protocol describes exactly how to ask the server for data, or to tell the server that there is data coming.